PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image13.png"
 style="width:3.86in;height:1.14848in" />

-When you launch an external tool like **TranslationsBuilder**, the application is passed startup parameters including a connection string which can be used to establish a connection back to the dataset that's loaded in Power BI Desktop.
-This allows **TranslationsBuilder** to display dataset information and to provide commands to automate adding metadata translations.
+When you launch an external tool like Translations Builder, the application is passed startup parameters including a connection string which can be used to establish a connection back to the dataset that's loaded in Power BI Desktop.
+This allows Translations Builder to display dataset information and to provide commands to automate adding metadata translations.
 You can read [Translations Builder Developers Guide](https://github.com/PowerBiDevCamp/TranslationsBuilder/blob/main/Docs/Developer%20Guide.md) if you want to learn more about the details of working with Translations Builder as a developer.

-The key value proposition of Translations Builder is that is allows a content creator using Power BI Desktop to work with a two-dimensional, editable grid which abstracts aways the details or reading and writing translation in a dataset definition.
-Users can work with the translations grid to create, view and edit translations with an experience similar to working with an Excel spreadsheet.
+The key value proposition of Translations Builder is that is allows a content creator to work with a two-dimensional grid which is used to view, add and update translations.
+This translations grid simplifies the user experience because it abstracts aways the low-level details or reading and writing metadata translation associated a dataset definition.
+Users can view, add and edit metadata translations in the translations grid with an experience similar to working with an Excel spreadsheet.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image14.png"